strukt93/cas-tgt-checker/README.md

 });
 ```

-If the above code was placed in a file called `index.js` and was run via `$ node index.js`, `true` will be printed in the console if the supplied ticket value was valid, given that the URL argument (CAS base endpoint) was correctly provided.
+If the above code was placed in a file called `index.js` and was run via `$ node index.js`, `true` will be printed in the console if the supplied ticket value was valid, given that the URL argument (CAS base endpoint) was correctly provided. `false` will be printed otherwise.